Leefarmer83/ievas_fragrances/README.md

 os.environ["DEVELOPMENT"]
 ```

-You will need to sign up to stripe, details below.
+You will need to sign up to Stripe, details below.

 Install the required dependencies needed to run the app by typing in the command line: